 Most hotels don’t include breakfast in Hudson; instead, explore all the options in and around town.
 Within easy range of the Amelia, check out Kitty’s for casual-but-delicious fare (think breakfast sandwiches and hash browns) or Talbott & Arding for baked goods, sandwiches, pastries and other provisions.
 Further uptown, Cafe Mutton serves up beautiful dishes like its roasted mushroom scramble or scrapple & eggs.
 For more of a sit-down, boozy brunch vibe, Rivertown Lodge and the Maker Hotel are both solid options.
 (Of note: all these breakfast recommendations are interchangeable with lunch.)

 For lunch, our favorite spot is Lil Deb’s Oasis, who serves tropical comfort food in a tiki-themed bar.
-Dinner is great too; make sure to bring dough for this cash only spot.
-Burger lovers and diner enthusiasts will enjoy Grazin’, a farm-to-table burger joint, and the first restaurant in the world to serve up 100% animal-welfare approved burgers.
+Dinner is equally memorable—just be sure to bring cash for this popular, cash-only spot.
+Burger lovers and diner enthusiasts will enjoy Grazin’, a farm-to-table burger spot, and the first restaurant in the world to serve up 100% animal-welfare approved burgers.

-Bars & Nightlife in Hudson: A Craft Beer Bookshop, Dive Bars With Live Music, and Fancy Cocktail Bars
+Bars in Hudson, NY: From a Craft Beer Bookshop, to Dive Bars With Live Music and Upscale Cocktail Bars

 Half Moon in Hudson, NY.
 Photo: Erin Lindsey/Escape Brooklyn.